Red Rock Canyon Hike and Blakiston Falls

-Hiking to Red Rock Canyon treats hikers to spectacular layered red canyon walls, flowing water, and surrounding mountain views.
-Explore the canyon.
-Wet your feet in the water.
-Then bask in the beauty of the impressive Blakiston Falls hike.
+Hiking Red Rock Canyon treats hikers to spectacular layered, red canyon walls, flowing water, and surrounding mountain views.
+Explore the canyon, dip your feet in the watern and bask in the beauty of the impressive Blakiston Falls hike.
 This is the best way to introduce you to Waterton Park at a leisurely pace.

-Heading south from the Waterton Park Entrance on AB-5, turn right onto Red Rock Parkway, just before crossing the bridge over Blakiston Creek.
-Follow the Parkway 15.0km to its end the parking lot.
+To get to the Red Rock Canyon trailhead, head south from the Waterton Park Entrance on AB-5, turn right onto Red Rock Parkway, just before crossing the bridge over Blakiston Creek.
+Follow the Parkway 9.3mi to its end in the parking lot.